mmarko88/mmarko88.github.io/content/post/java/victor_biggest_problem_for_java_devs.md

 date: 2021-10-26
 draft: false
 ---
-= I Asked a Java Champion: What Is the Biggest Problem That Professional Java Developers Are Facing Today?
+# I Asked a Java Champion: What Is the Biggest Problem That Professional Java Developers Are Facing Today?
-Marko Milenkovic
-2021-10-26

-I have attended the workshop that is organized by the https://itkonekt.com/en/[ITKonekt].
+I have attended the workshop that is organized by the [ITKonekt](https://itkonekt.com/en/).
 The workshop was about efficient coding practices for best performance in Java.
-Java Champion https://victorrentea.ro/[Victor Rentea] did a great job explaining all java internals, tools, hibernate, threads, collections, garbage collections, and much more.
+Java Champion [Victor Rentea](https://victorrentea.ro/) did a great job explaining all java internals, tools, hibernate, threads, collections, garbage collections, and much more.
 It was very enjoyable to learn from him, and I decided to ask him the question:

-[quote]
-____
-What is the biggest problem that professional Java developers are facing today?
+> What is the biggest problem that professional Java developers are facing today?
-____

 His initial answer was: "Not writing enough Java.
 They write Kubernetes scripts, dev-ops scripts, python scripts…"